Carnavas

 Carnavas is the debut studio album by alternative band Silversun Pickups.
 It was released on July 25, 2006.
 "Carnavas" is a surname from the Greek side of lead guitarist and vocalist Brian Aubert's family.
 Some suppliers were also given copies of The Tripwire Session: Live in Chicago, a four-track EP.

 The album generated two successful singles on the US Modern Rock chart.
 "Lazy Eye" hit number 5 in 2007 and "Well Thought Out Twinkles" reached number 9 in 2008.
 Carnavas has sold more than 500,000 copies and was certified gold in the US on May 31, 2018.

 Artwork

-The CD cover for Carnavas is a slightly edited partial image of artist Darren Waterston's 2004 painting entitled Summit.
+The CD cover for Carnavas is a slightly edited partial image of artist Darren Waterston's 2004 painting Summit.
 The inlay, also featured on the Silversun Pickups' website and Myspace page, is titled "Becoming Tree".

 In popular culture

 The song "Rusted Wheel" was used during the end credits roll of the film Puncture.
 The song "Well Thought Out Twinkles" is featured on the soundtrack of the skateboarding video game Tony Hawk's Proving Ground on top of being downloadable content for the games Rock Band and Rock Band 2 along with "Melatonin".